franklinegit/alx-higher_level_programming/0x0B-python-input_output/README.md

 GitHub repository: alx-higher_level_programming
 Directory: 0x0B-python-input_output
 File: 4-from_json_string.py

 5. Save Object to a file
 mandatory
+Score: 100.0% (Checks completed: 100.0%)
 Write a function that writes an Object to a text file, using a JSON representation:

 Prototype: def save_to_json_file(my_obj, filename):
 You must use the with statement
-You dont need to manage exceptions if the object cant be serialized.
+You don’t need to manage exceptions if the object can’t be serialized.
-You dont need to manage file permission exceptions. guillaume@ubuntu:~/0x0B$ cat 5-main.py
+You don’t need to manage file permission exceptions. guillaume@ubuntu:~/0x0B$ cat 5-main.py
 #!/usr/bin/python3
 save_to_json_file = __import__('5-save_to_json_file').save_to_json_file